apache/spark/docs/building-spark.md

 ## Apache Maven

 The Maven-based build is the build of reference for Apache Spark.
-Building Spark using Maven requires Maven 3.3.9 or newer and Java 8+.
+Building Spark using Maven requires Maven 3.5.4 and Java 8.
 Note that support for Java 7 was removed as of Spark 2.2.0.

 ### Setting up Maven's Memory Usage